Destro hat-trick puts more pressure on Juve

 Chile forward Mauricio Pinilla reduced the arrears with a late penalty for Cagliari who were again forced to play in an almost empty stadium because of ongoing rebuilding work at the Sant'Elia stadium.
 Only around 5,000 fans were allowed in and were packed into a small area behind one of the goals.

-Juventus have 81 points from 31 games, with Roma on 76 from 32 and third-placed Napoli on 64 after they lost 1-0 at Parma with a lacklustre display which could not have been more different to the previous week's passionate win over Juventus.
+Juventus have 81 points from 31 games, with Roma on 76 from 32 and third-placed Napoli, who were at Parma in the evening game (1845 GMT), on 64.

-Napoli, who have been exasperatingly inconsisent all season, were sunk by a powerful Marco Parolo strike early in the second half.

-Parma moved up to joint fifth with Inter Milan on 50 points leaving the 2010 treble winners in danger of missing out on European football for a second successive season.
-The fourth and fifth-placed sides qualify for the Europa League.

 Torino striker Ciro Immobile scored his 18th goal of the season, pulling him level with topscorer Carlos Tevez of Juventus, to give his side a 2-1 win at bottom club Catania.